Vision Transformer for NeRF-Based View Synthesis from a Single Input Image: Acknowledgement

 \section{Acknowledgement}

 This work was supported in part by a Qualcomm FMA Fellowship, ONR grant N000142012529, ONR grant N000141912293, NSF grant 1730158, a grant from Google, and an Amazon Research award.
-We also acknowledge gifts from Adobe, the Ronald L. Graham Chair, and the UC San Diego Center for Visual Computing.
+We also acknowledge gifts from Adobe, Google, Amazon, a Sony Research Award, the Ronald L. Graham Chair, and the UC San Diego Center for Visual Computing.

 \thesection{\Alph{section}}